The National Conservation Training Center supports the mission of the U.S Fish and Wildlife Service in five critical ways:

 The central portion of the property known as the core campus is the instructional buildings complete with the guest Front Desk check in-out, auditorium, classrooms, computer and biology laboratories, and NCTC staff offices.

-A bridge built at the height of a bird’s-eye view connects the core instructional area to the commons dining, social lounge, library, a full size gymnasium, workout room, and overnight guest housing units.
+A bridge built at the height of a bird’s-eye view connects the core instructional area to the commons dining hall, social lounge, a full size gymnasium, workout room, and overnight guest housing units.

 Supporting over 300 staff, 200+ overnight guests, and any number of day guests are the NCTC central plant, maintenance shops, water treatment facility, and a waste management plant.